 We are aware of increased times in student visa processing in many countries.
 This makes it all the more important to apply as soon as possible for the Spring 2022.
 We are reviewing applications and making decisions on a rolling basis to give our future students as much time as possible to schedule student visa appointments.
 If, by chance, you are unable to get a student visa in time for the start of the Fall 2021 semester – DON’T WORRY!
 In our virtual classrooms, and via outside student projects, the IEP instructional team creates community online – just as we did in our face-to-face classrooms.
 A mid-term survey was recently sent to students asking their opinions on remote instruction.
 97% of our current students responded.
 Of those, 85% of our students feel their academic English is increasing, 73% enjoy interacting online with their classmates, and 67% are pleased to be learning more about NC State and interacting with undergraduate students in class.

 The IEP administration is intent on making students feel connected to campus.
-We are bringing campus, Raleigh, and the State of North Carolina into the IEP online classrooms via WOLFPACK WEDNESDAYS (virtual tours of our amazing campus, visits from our undergraduate Global Ambassadors, and other distinguished members of NC State’s community), in addition to creating student projects that focus on tourist attractions throughout North Carolina.
-When IEP students arrive on campus, they will be WELL prepared for success on in the classroom, and for travel throughout the state.
+We are bringing NC State, Raleigh, and the State of North Carolina into the IEP online classrooms via WOLFPACK WEDNESDAYS (virtual tours of our amazing campus, visits from our undergraduate Global Ambassadors, and other distinguished members of NC State’s community) and the IEP Speaker Series.
+This way, when our online students arrive on campus, they will be familiar with campus and WELL prepared for success in the classroom.

-For students to be successful in our online language program, they must have a reliable internet connection with VPN, and access to a webcam with an internal mic (headphones with an attached microphone can be used as an external mic.).
+For online students to be successful in our online language program, they must have a reliable internet connection with VPN, and access to a webcam with an internal mic (headphones with an attached microphone can be used as an external mic.).
 NC State uses Zoom as our video conferencing software to interact with a variety of online material including publisher websites, NC State’s learning management system (Moodle) and Google apps.

 Q: Will the university issue I-20s for online-only courses to newly accepted IEP students?